 - Mid-January – Summer Research Project descriptions (both college-funded and grant-funded) posted to CURI website; student online application opens

-- STUDENT APPLICATION FORM FOR SUMMER UNDERGRADUATE RESEARCH (NOW OPEN FOR SUMMER 2016)
+- STUDENT APPLICATION FORM FOR SUMMER UNDERGRADUATE RESEARCH (STUDENT APPLICATIONS FOR SUMMER 2016 ARE NOW CLOSED)

 - February 19 – Student applications for Summer Research Program positions due